YouTubeのクローズドキャプション機能(cc)をオンにしてください。 ビデオ内の台詞についての字幕があります。

 rapid or constant onward movement the race of time

-rapid current of water, esp one through narrow channel that has tidal range greater at one end than the other
+a rapid current of water, esp one through a narrow channel that has a tidal range greater at one end than the other

-channel of a stream, esp one for conducting water to or from water wheel or other device for utilizing its energy mill race
+a channel of a stream, esp one for conducting water to or from a water wheel or other device for utilizing its energy a mill race

-1. channel or groove that contains ball bearings or roller bearings or that restrains sliding component
+- a channel or groove that contains ball bearings or roller bearings or that restrains a sliding component

-Australian wire tunnel through which footballers pass from the changing room onto football field
+Australian a wire tunnel through which footballers pass from the changing room onto a football field

-NZ line of containers coupled together, used in mining to transport coal
+NZ a line of containers coupled together, used in mining to transport coal

 another name for slipstream (def.
 1)